DataDog/documentation/content/en/agent/troubleshooting/permissions.md

 ## Process Metrics permission issue

 If you enabled the [process check][7] in the Agent running on a Linux OS you may notice that the `system.processes.open_file_descriptors` metric is not collected or reported by default.
 This occurs when processes being monitored by the process check runs under a different user than the Agent user: `dd-agent`.
-In fact `dd-agent` user doesn't have full access to all files in `/proc`, which is where the Agent looks to collect data for this metric.
+In fact, `dd-agent` user doesn't have full access to all files in `/proc`, which is where the Agent looks to collect data for this metric.

 {{< tabs >}}
 {{% tab "Agent v6.3+" %}}